 - improve blood circulation, help get rid of cholesterol;

-- strengthen the immune system, ensure its normal functioning;
+- strengthen the immune system, and ensure its normal functioning;

 - normalize metabolism;